NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 ## Componentised Observations

-When a `CompoundStatement` element has a class code of `BATTERY` or `CLUSTER` and does not form part of a pathology investigation or a blood pressure, it is mapped to an `observation` resource.
-Additionally, any child `ObservationStatement` will be referenced using the `"derived-from"` / `"has-member"` relationship.
+When a `CompoundStatement` element has a class code of `BATTERY` or `CLUSTER` and does not form part of a [Diagnostic Report](../diagnostic%20reports/README.md) or a blood pressure, it is mapped to an `observation` resource.
+Additionally, any `ObservationStatement` component will be mapped to a separate `Observation` and referenced using the `"derived-from"` / `"has-member"` relationship.

-### Observation - Componentised observation header
+### Componentised observation header

 | Mapped to (JSON FHIR Observation resource field) | Mapped from (XML HL7 / other)                                                                                   |
 |--------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|